Shirley Young: Biography

 Young was born in Shanghai.
-She was the daughter of Clarence Young, a Chinese diplomat, and Juliana Young Koo, a United Nations protocol expert, who was the long-term mistress for the diplomat and politician V.K.
+She was the daughter of Clarence Young, a Chinese diplomat, and Juliana Young Koo, who was the long-term mistress for the diplomat and politician V.K.
 Wellington Koo, while her father was still living.

 Young received a BA in economics, Phi Beta Kappa, from Wellesley College in 1955 and attended graduate school at New York University from 1956 to 1957.

 Career

 She started at Grey Advertising in 1959 where she led an internal market research division until 1988; she was among the only women and Asian-American employees at the firm at the time.
 In 1963, when Young was pregnant with her first child, she forced Grey to rethink their maternity leave policies as she didn't leave the company or take the severance package they offered.
 She was the president of Grey Strategic Marketing, a research subsidiary of Grey as of 1983.
 In 1988 she was hired by General Motors.
 GM had been a client of Young's at Grey Advertising since at least 1985.
 At GM, Young led an initiative to help the firm regain market share, as its reputation was suffering in the early 1990s.

 Young left GM in 2000 to found her own consulting firm, Shirley Young Associates, which advised US companies interested in Chinese opportunities.

 Young helped to found the Committee of 100 and served as a chair of the organization, and used classical music to bridge divides between the United States and China.